moechaker/I2C_Memory_Test_Bench/README.md

 # I2C_Memory_Test_Bench

 This repository contains a SystemVerilog test bench and related files to verify the functionality of an I2C memory device.
-The test bench utilizes constraint randomization to generate a comprehensive set of test scenarios, focusing on address, write/read, and data in a transaction to validate the I2C memory's behavior under various conditions.
+The test bench utilizes constraint randomization to generate a comprehensive set of test scenarios, focusing on address, write/read, and data in a transaction to validate the I2C memory's behavior under various conditions. newd is kept high and not randomized.

 ## Introduction